1Anka1/1Anka1/README.md

 - 👩‍💻 I'm actively seeking opportunities in the IT industry as I embark on my career!
-- 🚀 Currently, I'm working on a project:

-  🌐 Developing a website using various technologies:

-  - Starting with vanilla JavaScript, I'm building the core of the website.

-  - Afterward, I plan to completely overhaul the project using Vue.js to enhance the user experience and expand the site's capabilities.
+- ✔️ I successfully completed my first book page project using Vue.js - сheck here.
+- 🚀 Now transitioning to learning Nuxt.js.
+My next endeavor involves creating a movie page, building on the skills acquired during the Vue.js project.
 - 🌱 Learning is my superpower, and I'm committed to continuous improvement.
 I believe that every coding challenge is an opportunity to grow.

 - 📫 How to reach me: **annakasjanenko02@gmail.com**